ariel17/ariel17.github.io/_posts/2019-08-27-qué-hace-un-líder-técnico.md

 > ... delegation is not the same thing as abdication.
 When you’re delegating
 > responsibility, you’re still expected to be involved as much as is necessary
 > to help the project succeed.

+> *Do remember to be kind.* It’s natural and perfectly human to want to be
+> liked by other people.
+Many of us believe that the way to be liked is to be
+> seen as nice — that niceness is itself the goal.
+Your goal as a manager,
+> however, should not be to be nice, it should be to be kind.
+“Nice” is the
+> language of polite society, where you’re trying to get along with strangers
+> or acquaintances.
+Nice is saying “please” and “thank you” and holding doors
+> for people struggling with bags or strollers.
+Nice is saying “I’m fine” when
+> asked how you are, instead of “I’m in a really crappy mood and I wish you
+> would leave me alone.”
+Nice is a good thing in casual conversation.
+But as a
+> manager, you will have relationships that go deeper, and it’s more important
+> to be kind.
+It’s kind to tell someone who isn’t ready for promotion that she
+> isn’t ready, and back that up with the work she needs to do to get there.
+> It’s unkind to lead that person on, saying “Maybe you could get promoted,”
+> and then watch her fail.
+It’s kind to tell someone that his behavior in
+> meetings is disrupting the group.
+It’s awkward, and uncomfortable, but it’s
+> also part of your job as his manager to have these difficult conversations.

+> You have 10 productive engineering weeks per engineer per quarter.

+> Use the doubling rule for quick estimates, but push for planning time to
+> estimate longer tasks

 [The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change][3], de Camille Fournier.